 Finally, to make you ill, the bacteria needs to multiply.
 For instance, when food is left out for long periods of time, it creates an ideal situation for bacteria to flourish.
 The food provides the infectious material with “food” and the warm temperatures let it multiply readily.
 Refrigeration will keep most infectious material at bay.

-Since these steps that are out of your control and in fact happen long before you even touch your food, what is a person to do?
+Since these steps that are out of your control and in fact happen long before you even touch your food, it can be confusing to know what to do.
 There are some basics steps that can help you significantly lower your risk of foodborne illness:

 Government agencies and food suppliers are working on ways to decrease the amount of contamination.
 Newer technologies, such as irradiation, have had some promising results but have created other concerns.

 If you have a chronic disease, know what foods pose higher risks and be aware of safe food preparation.
 If you are pregnant, there are certain foods that are best to stay away from.
 If you are more susceptible, it is best to avoid these foods that may have infectious material:

 While not every piece of food listed above causes illness, they present higher risks than other foods.